New Student FAQs

 - Need "scholarly" or "refereed" or "academic" articles?
 Many databases have a filter or checkbox to limit your search to articles in scholarly journals, rather than popular magazines.

-Or try our Article Finder if you have a citation or a DOI in hand.
+- Have a citation to a specific article?
+Try our Article Finder if you have a citation or a DOI in hand.

 Where are the quiet study areas?
 Where are the spaces I can meet with a group?